-The rooms have a Polynesian feel with indigenous artwork, traditional wooden furnishings and a huge stone bathtub which looks out onto the lagoon.
+I loved that the rooms had a real Polynesian feel to them with indigenous artwork, traditional wooden furnishings and a huge stone bathtub that looks out onto the lagoon.

 Four Seasons also have all the modern necessities you could need like 2 flat-screen TVs, WiFi and a bluetooth speaker.

 Of course, each room also has a large deck with a stepladder that leads down into the lagoon.
-You can also jump off the deck if you prefer.
+I used this pretty much everyday to go for a morning swim – sometimes I’d even jump off the deck!